Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Introduction

 While IG satisfies several desirable axioms, it faces practical challenges.
 Prior work highlights three issues for path-based methods: baseline choice, path construction, and counterintuitive attributions~\cite{Akhtar23}.
 Of these, {baseline selection} is the most critical in vision, where no universally "neutral" reference image exists.
 Common baselines such as black, white, blurred, or random images often yield inconsistent explanations, and the theoretical link between baseline choice and attribution behavior remains poorly understood \cite{sturmfels2020visualizing}.

-To mitigate sensitivity to baselines, the {Expected Gradients} (EG) method~\cite{Erion21} averages IG attributions across many baselines, showing its advantage over other methods such as Grad-CAM \cite{klein2024navigating}.
-Although EG improves robustness, it assumes all baselines are equally informative.
-In high-dimensional vision models, however, baselines vary greatly in their relevance.
+Integrated Gradients is sensitive to the choice of baseline, while Expected Gradients reduces this sensitivity by averaging over multiple baselines~\cite{Erion21}.
+However, Expected Gradients assigns equal weights to all baselines, although different baselines may not be equally informative for a specific input; this motivates an input-dependent baseline-weighting approach.
+In high-dimensional vision models, baselines vary greatly in their relevance.
 When many are low quality, uniform averaging can distort explanations by allowing poor baselines to dominate or dilute the final attribution.

-We propose a new approach that assesses the \emph{fitness} of each baseline and uses it to form a principled weighted aggregation.
+We propose Weighted Integrated Gradients (WG), a baseline-aware extension of IG that assigns input-dependent weights to different reference baselines.
+The key contribution is not to introduce a new attribution path, but to address the uniform-baseline assumption in EG by estimating how suitable each baseline is for explaining a specific input.
 Our key insight is that baseline quality depends jointly on both the input and the baseline; hence each baseline should contribute proportionally to its explanatory relevance.
-Unlike EG, our method assigns \emph{data-driven weights} that emphasize baselines producing more faithful explanations.
+Unlike EG, WG assigns \emph{data-driven weights} that emphasize baselines producing more faithful explanations.

 We define an unsupervised fitness function that evaluates baseline suitability solely from model behavior, requiring no annotation or domain knowledge.
-An efficient algorithm computes this fitness in $O(\log n)$, enabling scalability to large baseline sets.
-These scores are normalized into weights used to aggregate IG attributions.
-Experiments on standard vision benchmarks show that this weighted strategy improves attribution accuracy, fidelity, and stability over existing multi-baseline methods.
+The fitness score is estimated by a binary-search procedure that reduces the number of perturbation steps per baseline; nonetheless, WG still requires additional model evaluations compared with EG. We therefore present WG as an attribution-fidelity trade-off, intended for settings where improved explanation quality justifies the additional runtime.
+These scores are then normalized into weights used to aggregate IG attributions.
+Experiments on standard vision benchmarks show that WG improves attribution accuracy, fidelity, and stability over existing multi-baseline methods.